ARTS - Art--Studio

 ARTS 243 Time Arts I credit: 3 Hours.

 Explores the potential of time-based media for creative expression and communications within the context of visual art and design.
 Classroom discussion will focus on historical and contemporary examples of time arts, written materials, and student work.
 Hands-on projects will introduce tools, issues and strategies particular to creating and analyzing work based in time.
-This course satisfies the 4D requirement for the new Art and Design Foundations curriculum.
 Additional fees may apply.
 See Class Schedule.
-Prerequisite: For art and design majors only.
+Prerequisite: Restricted to Art and Design majors.

 ARTS 244 Interaction I credit: 3 Hours.

 Introduction to the conceptualization and construction of interactive experience for art and design.
 Interaction will be examined as technical, structural, social, and historical.
 Work will include practice, research, discussion, and lecture.
-This course satisfies the 4D requirement in the new Art and Design Foundations curriculum.
 Additional fees may apply.
 See Class Schedule.
-May be repeated to a maximum of 6 hours.
-Prerequisite: For art and design majors only.
+Prerequisite: Restricted to art and design majors.

 ARTS 250 Life Drawing credit: 3 Hours.